3 min read

 Many Admissions teams recommend you have your personal statement to hand for Clearing.

+Though it's not essential to the process, it's a great resource to rely on during your call with a Clearing adviser.
 It can help you talk through what makes you want to go to university, and why you're passionate about the subject you want to study.

 If you have time, why not practise what you want to say on the call?
 This can really help if you're feeling nervous.